MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 3 - Testing.md

 **Blackbox Testing** refers to testing a program without looking at the code.
 We just look at what it's supposed to do and design tests around that.

-**Whitebox Testing** refers to testing a program while looking at the code.
+**Whitebox Testing** refers to testing a program based on how it was implemented.
 We consider the design of the algorithm and design tests that we think may go wrong based on the algorithm.

+Both blackbox testing and whitebox testing can be useful for both manual and automated tests.